visma-madskongsbak/areasonablypricedgame/README.md

 Spillede Spilklubspil arrangeret efter hvor gode de er

 1. The Forgotten City
+2. The Medium
-2. The Good Life
+3. The Good Life
-2. Call of the Sea
+4. Call of the Sea
-3. Breathedge
+5. Breathedge

 # Potentielle kandidater